ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 1. Edit `development.tfvars`
    1. Set **environment_name** to the name of the Cloud Foundry space you want to create
+   1. Set **space_developers** to the list of developers for this space. **Make sure to add your name to the list so that Terraform can provision services on your behalf.**
    1. Set **cluster_datacenter** to the location where you want to create the cluster.
 Find the available locations with:
       ```sh
       bx cs locations